 How Addiction Hijacks Our Brain Even After Death

 Addiction is known to have an intense and chronic effect on the brain, and subsequently, a person's life.
-This is evidenced by cravings for the substance or activity, inability to control its use, and continuing to take the drug or engage in the activity despite the negative consequences associated with the effects.
+This is evidenced by cravings for the substance or activity, inability to control its use, and continued use despite the negative consequences associated with the effects.